influxdata/telegraf/plugins/outputs/influxdb_v2/README.md

   ## Organization is the name of the organization you wish to write to.
   organization = ""

-  ## Bucket to the name fo the bucketwrite into; must exist.
+  ## Destination bucket to write into.
   bucket = ""

   ## Timeout for HTTP messages.